 The first injection is at day 14 when all the motor neurons are in contact with the muscle.
 These cells appear green in the photo below.
 The second injection is at day 28 where 40% of the motor neurons have lost contact with the muscle.
 Only those cells in contact will take up the tracer and will appear red.
 Cells that contain both green and red are in contact with the muscle, while those that are only green have lost contact (white arrows).

 With this type of approach, we can begin to determine specific differences between the motor neurons, helping us to understand why they lose contact with the muscle.

 To learn more about ALS research and how you can help, select a link below.

-Our research is funded in part by The Robert Packard Center for ALS Research at Hopkins and the WFSM Translational Science Institute.
+Our research is funded in part by The Robert Packard Center for ALS Research at Hopkins, National Institutes of Health: National Institute of Neurological Disorders and Stroke, the Blazeman Foundation and the WFSM Translational Science Institute.